Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 The ADTs of a contract must have distinct names, and the set of all constructors of all ADTs in a contract must also have distinct names.
-Both the ADT and contstructor names must begin with a capital letter ('A' - 'Z').
+Both the ADT and constructor names must begin with a capital letter ('A' - 'Z').
 However, a constructor and an ADT may have the same name, as is the case with the ``Pair`` type whose only constructor is also called ``Pair``.